jmtsuji/chlorobia-cyc2-genomics/Data_analysis_pipeline/06_comparative_genomics/README.md

 ## Alignment of cytochrome c5 primary sequences
 The *cyc2* gene in *Chlorobia* appears to consistently be adjacent to a c5 family cytochrome in the genome.
-I gathered and aligned these sequences to include in Supplementary File 6.
+I gathered and aligned these sequences to include in Supplementary Figure 2.

 Obtained reference sequences manually based on the info in `reference_Chlorobia_c5_protein_info.tsv`. **MANUALLY** added sequences from this study.
 (Didn't code this - just a quick side analysis.
 Looked for c5 genes immediately adjacent to the cyc2 genes, as I already knew were there based on Figure 1B.)
 This resulted in `c5_family_Chlorobia_unaligned.faa`